Sheraim/learning-journal/README.md

 * _Use the word ‘yet’._  Not knowing something now just means you haven't learned it "yet".
 The word ‘yet’ provides room for opportunity and potential.
 Accept feedback.
 Being able to accept (and give) constructive feedback is integral to improving any skill.

 * _Ask for help!_ Nuff said.

+** Markdown vs HTML and CSS **

+Markdown is a way to style text on web documentation, and HTML and CSS are used to style webpages.